vivaria/edisonrul.ing/README.md

 *   The (HEADS) Trigger Effect is optional, it activates & resolves on the field.
 *   The (TAILS) Trigger Effect is mandatory, it activates & resolves on the field.
     *   This effect targets 1 monster you control.
-    *   Monsters given to your opponent with "Arcana Force XVIII - The Moon's" tails effect will remain on your opponent's side of the field when "Arcana Force XVIII - The Moon" is removed from the field or flipped face-down.
+    *   Monsters given to your opponent with "Arcana Force XVIII - The Moon"'s tails effect will remain on your opponent's side of the field when "Arcana Force XVIII - The Moon" is removed from the field or flipped face-down.

 ## ARCANA FORCE XXI - THE WORLD